 The PER must include an appendix of occurrence records (both sightings and evidence of presence) for all MNES identified during field surveys for the proposed action.
-This data may be used by the department to update the relevant species distribution models that underpin the publicly available Protected Matters Search Tool (PMST).
+The department may use this data to update the relevant species distribution models that underpin the publicly available Protected Matters Search Tool (PMST).